-- o Lack of funds.
+- Lack of funds.

-- o Employment scheduling issues.
+- Employment scheduling issues.

 - Change in marital status.

-- o Childcare issues.
+- Childcare issues.

-- o Transportation issues.
+- Transportation issues.

 - Lack of knowledge of school policy.

 - Dissatisfaction with instructor and/or course.

-- O If a student was academically dismissed or suspended, but readmitted; MSLAW cannot grant an approval of an appeal.

-Appeal forms can be requested from the Office of Financial Aid VIA email Bowab@mslaw.edu.
-Appeals for reinstatement of eligibility are the responsibility of the student.
+Appeal forms can be requested from the Office of Financial Aid Via email to perry@mslaw.edu .Appeals for reinstatement of eligibility are the responsibility of the student.
 The Appeal Forms must be submitted within 10 business days of the release of the official grades for the prior semester grades.
 Appeals must specifically reflect the unique circumstances that were beyond the control of the student.
 The appeal should provide specific resolution to circumstances and supporting documentation as indicated on the appeal form.
 Appeals made without documentation will be denied.

-Students petitioning / appealing for reinstatement of eligibility remain ineligible to receive aid but may pursue participating in the Massachusetts School of Law Installment Payment Plan.
+Students petitioning / appealing for reinstatement of eligibility remain ineligible to receive aid but may pursue participating in the Massachusetts school of Law Installment Payment Plan.
 Students should be prepared with other resources to pay all educational expenses not covered by the payment plan.
 Students whose appeals are approved may have their eligibility for aid reinstated.

-For students currently on AP, if a student is unable to find an alternative means of paying their semester's tuition, Lynn Bowab, Director of Financial Aid, will work with each student, individually, to develop a monthly payment agreement for these charges.
-As a student on Academic Probation is not eligible for Federal Direct loans, payment in full for the semester is not expected.
+For students currently on AP, if a student is unable to find an alternative means of paying their semester's tuition, Kathy Perry, Director of Financial Aid, will work with each student, individually, to develop a monthly payment agreement for these charges.
+As a student on Academic Probation is not eligible for Federal Direct Stafford loans, payment in full for the semester is not expected.
 Payment of any past tuition, however, is expected before the student graduates.

 Termination of Aid: Students who are dismissed from the Massachusetts School of Law for any reason are terminated from financial aid.

-Maximum Timeframe: As a rule, the maximum timeframe to complete the MSLAW program and receive a JD is 48 months.
+Maximum Timeframe: As a general rule the maximum timeframe to complete the MSL program and receive a JD is 48 months.
 In some cases, a student may have extenuating circumstances, which may prolong their graduation date up to 84 months.
-All students are expected to adhere to all MSL's Policies